 These old fashioned lawn chairs, made from steel with curved welded parts assembled in some long closed Iowa factory, have moved several times from their original homestead, on Bellamah Street.
-They used to sit in the back yard under a cherry tree that grew tart cherries for Mom’s pies.Their final stop is sitting in my townhouse front yard under a shade tree.
+They used to sit in our childhood back yard under a cherry tree that grew tart cherries for Mom’s pies.Their final stop is sitting in my townhouse front yard under a shade tree.

 Moments ago a freak summer hailstorm blew into Albuquerque and this photograph, just after the storm, is ghost like.